Emmalamlfz/PepsiCo-New-Product-Launch/README.md

 This is an individual Capstone project guided by my mentors in Kantar Worldpanel,Shanghai and the National University of Singapore.
 In this project, my goal was to make marketing insights & new product launch suggestions for PepsiCo

-Technical solution and roadmap can be seen in this link: [Final Report](https://github.com/Emmalamlfz/New-Product-Launch-project-for-Pepsico/blob/main/LinFangzhou_KWP.pdf)
+Detailed Technical solution and roadmap can be seen in this link: [Final Report](https://github.com/Emmalamlfz/New-Product-Launch-project-for-Pepsico/blob/main/LinFangzhou_KWP.pdf)

 ## Table of Content:
 [1.
 Business Problem Statement](#item-one)